reproducible-micromagnetics/2019-stable-and-manipulable-bloch-point/README.md

 | Binder | [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/reproducible-micromagnetics/2019-stable-and-manipulable-bloch-point/master?filepath=index.ipynb) |
 | License | [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause) |

+## Abstract

+The prediction of magnetic skyrmions being used to change the way we store and process data has led to materials with Dzyaloshinskii-Moriya interaction coming into the focus of intensive research.
+So far, studies have looked mostly at magnetic systems composed of materials with single chirality.
+In a search for potential future spintronic devices, combination of materials with different chirality into a single system may represent an important new avenue for research.
+Using finite element micromagnetic simulations, we study an FeGe disk with two layers of different chirality.
+We show that for particular thicknesses of layers, a stable Bloch point emerges at the interface between two layers.
+In addition, we demonstrate that the system undergoes hysteretic behaviour and that two different types of Bloch point exist.
+These ‘head-to-head’ and ‘tail-to-tail’ Bloch point configurations can, with the application of an external magnetic field, be switched between.
+Finally, by investigating the time evolution of the magnetisation field, we reveal the creation mechanism of the Bloch point.
+Our results introduce a stable and manipulable Bloch point to the collection of particle-like state candidates for the development of future spintronic devices.

 ## About

 This repository provides Ubermag simulation code necessary to reproduce results from [Beg *et al.* Stable and manipulable Bloch point. *Scientific Reports*, **9**, 7959 (2019)](https://doi.org/10.1038/s41598-019-44462-2).
 All notebooks hosted in this repository can be run in the cloud and the results reproduced by anybody